-Our teachers are volunteers – they do not receive any payment for their work; they are teaching out of the need to help foreigners.
+Our teachers are volunteers – they do not receive any payment for their work.
 Usually they are not professional teachers of Polish as a second language, but each of them has gone through a training provided by Ocalenie Foundation staff.

 How often do you organise the courses?

 We organise four trimesters a year: January–March, April–June, July–September and October–December.